 We need to determine whether there are any injuries consistent with them having been attacked by the accuser, identify witnesses who can support that the defendant acted in self-defense, and determine whether the defendant told the police from the very beginning that it was self-defense.

 Anyone who has been charged with domestic violence should hire an attorney right away.
-The attorney will review the entire case and determine whether a self-defense argument makes sense given the circumstances, or the matter should be resolved with a plea bargain.
+The attorney will review the entire case and determine whether a self-defense argument makes sense given the circumstances or whether the matter should be resolved with a plea deal.

 Will The Jury Automatically Assume My Guilt If I Have A Prior Offense?

-Just because you have a prior offense on your record doesn't necessarily mean that you're guilty of a different crime with which you're currently being charged.
-However, the prosecutors will certainly look at your prior record in deciding whether to file a case against you and during sentencing.
+It's important to understand that having a prior offense on your record doesn't automatically make you guilty of a new crime.
+However, prosecutors will certainly consider your past record when deciding whether to file a case against you and during sentencing.
+This awareness will help you and your attorney prepare a robust defense strategy.

 With that said, if you have been previously convicted of domestic violence against the same person which you are now charged with assaulting, then the jury may consider that fact.

-Should I Speak To My Spouse After Arrested For Domestic Violence?
+Should I Speak To My Spouse After Arrested?

 Judges usually order a full protective order after charges of domestic violence have been brought by an alleged victim.
-If there's an emergency protective order in place and the defendant contacts the victim, then the defendant will be charged with violating that protective order, which is a criminal charge that will result in an arrest and time in the county jail.
+Suppose there's an emergency protective order in place, and the defendant contacts the victim.
+In that case, the defendant will be charged with violating that protective order, which is a criminal charge that will result in an arrest and time in the county jail.

 However, if the defendant's attorney can argue to the judge that there shouldn't be a no-contact order and that the parties should be allowed to have peaceful contact with each other, then the defendant could be permitted to contact the alleged victim.

-In every case, the best decision is to hire an attorney right away, be entirely truthful about what occurred, and follow the attorney's instructions to the letter.
+In every case, it's crucial to hire an attorney right away, be completely honest about what occurred, and follow your attorney's instructions to the letter.
+This proactive and responsible approach will significantly contribute to your defense.

-How Do Police Determine Who The Aggressor Is In A Domestic Violence Scenario?
+How Do Police Determine Who The Aggressor Is?

 In order to determine the identity of the aggressor in a domestic violence situation, the police will first consider the surrounding circumstances, including the details of the 911 call.
-Once they arrive at the scene, they will separate the two parties and gather information from each.
+Once they arrive at the scene, they will separate the two parties and gather information from each, including their accounts of the incident and any visible injuries.

 Next, they will examine the injuries sustained by the parties.
 If one person has a black eye and a bloody nose and the other person is unscathed, then they will conclude that the unscathed party was the aggressor.

-They will also look for evidence in the house, and determine whether any witnesses can provide an account of what occurred.
-In some cases, even after a thorough analysis of the situation, some police officers cannot determine the identity of the aggressor and will need to call their sergeant to the scene to make the decision.
+They will also look for evidence in the house and determine whether any witnesses can provide an account of what occurred.
+In some cases, even after a thorough analysis of the situation, some police officers cannot determine the aggressor's identity and will need to call their sergeant to the scene to make the decision.

 Related Content: